x48115/web3-batch-call/README.md

  */
 [
   {
     namespace,       // Specify a namespace to identify this configuration.
 Namespace will be used to group contract results addresses,       // Specify a list of addresses to iterate through for this contract config abi,             // Specify an ABI to use for all addresses in this contract config.
 If no ABI is specified a unqiue ABI will be fetched and cached for every address.
-Specifying an ABI is recommended because fetching ABIs via etherscan is time consuming allMethods, // Specify true/flase.
-If true the contract ABI will be used to fetch state for all viewable methods with no inputs
+Specifying an ABI is recommended because fetching ABIs via etherscan is time consuming allMethods,      // Specify true/flase (default is false).
+If true the contract ABI will be used to fetch state for all viewable methods with no inputs flattenResponse, // Specify true/false (default is false).
+If true ignore namespaces and return a flattened list of contract states
     methods: [
       // Array of methods with custom arguments
       {